michalnatkanski/Fund-Screener/README.md

 ## to start funds screener open the terminal and:

-go to  /backend folder and type yarn and yarn start go to /frontend folder and type yarn and yarn start **About Fund Screener**
+go to  /backend folder and type: yarn, yarn add cors,  yarn start go to /frontend folder and type: yarn, yarn start **About Fund Screener**

 the application is used to display funds after the specified type.
 The fund type can be defined from a selection of filters or a search engine.